Aciclovir Sandoz® IV Infusion

 - discoloured or blood in the urine

-- passing less urine than is normal for you.
+- passing less urine than is normal

 These are serious side effects.
 You may need urgent medical attention.
 Serious side effects are rare.